B00L/aieclProject/aieclVideoProject-master/README.md

 * Angular.js - A Javascript library that will help us with object binding
 * Twitter Bootstrap - A CSS library that will help us with a good looking style
 * JQuery - Combined with Twitter Bootstrap to give some animation to our HTML components

-The post in Portuguese can be found here: http://uaihebert.com/?p=1913

 The post in English can be found here: http://uaihebert.com/?p=2008